15 minute read

 Import certificates and keys to the API Gateway trusted certificate store

 Certificates and key pairs can be imported into the API Gateway’s trusted certificate store so that they can be used in trusted channel communications, signing and verifying data, encrypting and decrypting data, and so on.

 NoteAll private keys stored in the certificate store can be encrypted with the Entity Store passphrase.

 For more information on the certificate store, see Manage certificates and keys.
-Certificates and keys can also be stored in a Hardware Security Module (HSM), for example, Thales nShield Solo or Safenet Luna SA.
+Certificates and keys can also be stored in a Hardware Security Module (HSM).

 Configure certificates for API Gateway internal SSL channels

 After installing API Gateway, it is necessary to run the